Bush v. Gore: Background

 In the United States, each state conducts its own popular vote election for president and vice president.
 The voters are actually voting for a slate of electors, each of whom pledges to vote for a particular candidate for each office in the Electoral College.
 Article II, § 1, cl.
 2 of the U.S. Constitution provides that each state legislature decides how electors are chosen.
 Referring to an earlier Supreme Court case, McPherson v.
 Blacker, the Court noted that early in U.S. history, most state legislatures directly appointed their slates of electors.

-In the 21st century, state legislatures have enacted laws to provide for the selection of electors by popular vote within each state.
+State legislatures later enacted laws to provide for the selection of electors by popular vote within each state.
 While these laws vary, most states, including Florida, award all electoral votes to the candidate for either office who receives a plurality of the state's popular vote.
 Any candidate who receives an absolute majority of all electoral votes nationally (270 since 1963) wins the presidential or vice-presidential election.

 On November 8, 2000, the Florida Division of Elections reported that Bush won with 48.8% of the vote in Florida, a margin of victory of 1,784 votes.
 The margin of victory was less than 0.5% of the votes cast, so a statutorily mandated automatic machine recount occurred.
 On November 10, with the machine recount apparently finished in all but one county, Bush's margin of victory had decreased to 327 votes.

 According to legal analyst Jeffrey Toobin, later analysis showed that 18 counties—accounting for a quarter of all votes cast in Florida—did not carry out the legally mandated machine recount, but "No one from the Gore campaign ever challenged this view" that the machine recount had been completed.
 Florida's election laws allow a candidate to request a county to conduct a manual recount, and Gore requested manual recounts in four Florida counties—Volusia, Palm Beach, Broward, and Miami-Dade—that generally vote Democratic and would be expected to find more votes for Gore.
 Gore did not request any recounts in counties that generally vote Republican.
 The four counties granted the request and began manual recounts.
 Florida law also required all counties to certify their election returns to the Florida secretary of state within seven days of the election, and several of the counties conducting manual recounts did not believe they could meet this deadline.